There are two types of rotator cuff tears:

 There are several surgical options to treat rotator cuff tears, depending on the size, depth, and location of the tear.
 If other problems with the shoulder are discovered during the surgery, they will be corrected as well.

-- In more severe cases, open surgery is required to repair the injured tendon.
+Open surgery may be required in more severe cases to repair the injured tendon.
 Sometimes a tissue transfer or a tendon graft is used.

 It takes some time to recover from shoulder surgery.
 Full functioning may not return for six months or more.
 Your doctor will recommend a program of exercises to strengthen and restore motion, including physical therapy.
 Although every case is unique, surgery can relieve pain for most people and rehabilitation can restore functional range of motion.